Yunzez/java_final_game/README.md

 ### Backend Design:

 There is a simple database designed to upload user scores and compare them with other players.
+Each user can only upload their highest record in the database.
 We used MongoDB as our database, the database is hosted on AWS.
 Our backend Spring Boot service is hosted on Google Cloud with a few features:

 - Register user